 Does the Bible teach that there will be an actual physical resurrection?
+Is there more than one resurrection?
 Is death like sleep?
-Is there more than one resurrection?
 What did early Christians teach after the last book of the Bible was written?

 This article will look to the Bible and to the writings of early Christian leaders to answer these important questions.